Gaya/MarkPress/markpress/readme.txt

 == Changelog ==

 = 0.1.3 =
+* fixed bug which submit form when pressing the return key in input fields
+* gets journals through Ajax to decouple template logic
 * refactored all 'wp-*' strings to 'mp-*'.
 WTH was I thinking?!

 = 0.1.2 =